casting calls for Hoopla house teams

 Exact dates will be confirmed with your director during rehearsals.

-The shows are free to the audience so the run up to Christmas is unpaid so is to be done for fun and experience only.
-Hoopla will cover rehearsal room hire, teaching fees and marketing costs so there shouldn’t be any cost to the performers before Christmas.
+The shows are free to the audience so are unpaid and to be done for fun and experience only.
+Hoopla will cover rehearsal room hire, teaching fees and marketing costs for the first 3 months of the show.

 to apply for auditions